-- 50. All avifaunal no-go buffer recommendations must be strictly adhered to. - 51.
+- 51. All avifaunal no-go buffer recommendations must be strictly adhered to. - 52.
 Formal post construction monitoring must be resumed once the turbines have been activated, as per the most recent edition of the best practice guidelines.
 The exact scope and nature of the post-construction monitoring will be informed on an ongoing basis by the result of the monitoring through a process of an establishment of available recent technology and adaptive management.
-The purpose of this would be to establish if and to what extent displacement of priority species has occurred through the altering of flight patterns post-construction, and to search for and identify carcasses at turbines (fatalities). - 52.
-The post-construction avifauna monitoring reports must be submitted to BirdLife South Africa and DFFE as per the guidelines. - 53.
+The purpose of this would be to

+- establish if and to what extent displacement of priority species has occurred through the altering of flight patterns post-construction, and to search for and identify carcasses at turbines (fatalities). - 53.
+The post-construction avifauna monitoring reports must be submitted to BirdLife South Africa and DFFE as per the guidelines. - 54.
 Lighting of the wind farm (for example security lights) must be kept to a minimum.
 Lights must be directed downwards (provided this complies with Civil Aviation Authority regulations).
-No turbines must be constructed in no-go areas, while associated infrastructure (roads, and substations) must be avoided where possible in these areas. - 54.
-The facility must be designed in a manner that prevents infrastructure components from being used as perching or roosting substrates by birds and bats, as such is prohibited. - 55.
-The holder of this Environmental Authorisation must restrict the construction activities to the footprint area.
+No turbines must be constructed in no-go areas, while associated infrastructure (roads, and substations) must be avoided where possible in these areas. - 55.
+The facility must be designed in a manner that prevents infrastructure components from being used as perching or roosting substrates by birds and bats, as such is prohibited. - 56.
+The holder of this Environmental Authorisation must restrict the construction activities to the footprint area. - 57.
+Turbine placement and turbine blades must not encroach into sensitive bat features and their buffer areas (200m and 500m for bat roosts).
+Roost habitat must be avoided for any infrastructure placement. - 58.
+The post-construction bat monitoring reports must be submitted to SABAA and DFFE as per the guidelines.